 - Develop plans/procedures to meet needs

-- Determine desired outcomes for all involved
+- Determine desired outcomes or learning goals for all involved

 - Orient/train all individuals to be involved